Stonewall Jackson: Early childhood

-In 1830, Julia Neale Jackson remarried, against the wishes of her friends.
-Her new husband, Captain Blake B. Woodson, an attorney, did not like his stepchildren.
+In 1830, Julia Neale Jackson remarried, to a widower fifteen years older than her, and with eight children scattered in various places, against her friends' advice.
+Her new husband, Captain Blake B. Woodson, was an attorney who descended from the First Families of Virginia and Revolutionary War patriot John Woodson.
+His father (Miller Woodson) had been the Cumberland County clerk of court, and Blake B. Woodson had served one term in the Virginia House of Delegates (1807-1808) representing Cumberland County before moving westward and becoming the Fayette County clerk.
+They lived near the county seat of Fayetteville in the New River Valley.
+Unfortunately for this boy and his siblings, Woodson was harsh and verbally abusive.
+By the fall of 1831, Julia decided to send her children to live with relatives.
 Warren, Julia's eldest son, moved to live with his uncle Alfred Neale near Parkersburg, and at the age of sixteen, he was hired to teach in Upshur County.
-Julia moved to Fayette County with her other two children, Thomas and Laura.
-Julia remained in such poor health, and caring for the children was such a strain on her strength, that she agreed to let their Grandmother Jackson take them to her home in Lewis County, about four miles north of Weston, where she lived with her unmarried daughters and sons.
-One of these sons was sent to Fayette County to care for the children by the grandmother.
-When he arrived and the purpose of his visit was revealed, there was quite a commotion among the children, who were very reluctant to leave their mother.
+Julia moved to Fayette County with her other two children, Thomas and Laura, but remained in poor health.
+Caring for the children proved such a strain, that she agreed to let their Grandmother Jackson take them to her home in Lewis County (formed from Harrison County), about four miles north of the county seat of Weston, where she lived with her unmarried daughters and sons.
+This boy's grandmother sent one of her sons (this boy's uncle) and a slave to Fayette County to retrieve the children.
+When he arrived and revealed the purpose of his visit, a commotion arose among the children, who did not want to leave their mother.
 Thomas, now six years old, slipped away to the nearby woods, where he hid, only returning to the house at nightfall.
-After a day or two of coaxing and numerous bribes, the uncle finally persuaded the children to make the trip, which took several days, with the help of their mother.
-When they arrived at their destination, they became the pets of an indulgent grandmother, two maiden aunts, and several bachelor uncles, all of whom were known for their great kindness of heart and strong family attachment.
-Thomas and Laura were indulged in every way, and to an extent well calculated to spoil them.
-In August 1835, Thomas and Laura's grandmother died.
+After a day or two of coaxing and numerous bribes, the uncle finally with the help of their mother persuaded the children to make the trip, which took several days.
+When they arrived at Jackson's Mill, they became the pets of an indulgent grandmother, two maiden aunts, and several bachelor uncles, all of whom were known for their great kindness of heart and strong family attachment.
+However, on December 4, 1831, after giving birth to Thomas's half-brother, William Wirt Woodson, Julia died of complications.
+Julia was buried in an unmarked grave in a homemade coffin in Westlake Cemetery along the James River and Kanawha Turnpike in Fayette County, within the corporate limits of present-day Ansted.

-The following year, after giving birth to Thomas's half-brother Willam Wirt Woodson, Julia died of complications, leaving her three older children orphaned.
-Julia was buried in an unmarked grave in a homemade coffin in Westlake Cemetery along the James River and Kanawha Turnpike in Fayette County within the corporate limits of present-day Ansted, West Virginia.
+Then in August 1835, Thomas and Laura's grandmother died.